Skip to main content

 Laundry 101: A how-to guide even beginners can’t mess up

-Doing laundry is a necessary part of life, but it’s a task that many people dread.
+Learning how to do laundry is a necessary part of life, but it’s a task that many people dread.
 Even though clothing comes with straightforward instructions and washers and dryers are relatively easy to operate, there is still some confusion when it comes to the finer points and tips and tricks of laundry day.
 Is it still necessary to sort your laundry?
 Is it better to wash clothes with warm or cool water?
 Do my sweaters need to air dry?
-If you’ve had any of these questions running through your mind, take a deep breath.
-Next time your basket is filled with dirty clothes, follow these few steps for a simple and easy laundry day.

 Sort laundry

-Before you wash any clothing, check the labels.
 Most items can go in a washing machine, but some have to be washed separately or by hand, while others must be dry cleaned.
 If you toss them into the washer along with everything else, those delicate fabrics can get damaged.

-Once you have your pile of machine-washable clothes, divide them into two groups: one group with light colors, such as white, light gray, and pastels, and another group with dark colors like black, dark gray, brown, navy, and red.
+One group with light colors, such as white, light gray, and pastels, and another group with dark colors like black, dark gray, brown, navy, and red.
 While dark colors won’t always ruin lighter fabrics, it’s better to be safe than sorry and keep them separate.

-Know which clothes you should separate out.
 If you have any clothes that are especially dirty, wash them separately.
 If you have several lightweight garments, wash them in one load and wash heavier items, such as jeans and sweatshirts, in another.
-Wash towels and sheets separately.
+Wash your sheets and towels separately.
 This ensures all of these materials of different sizes and thicknesses will wash efficiently.

 Prepare to wash clothes

-Before you put clothing in the washer, check each garment for stains.
 If you find any, pre-treat them with a stain remover or follow a procedure to remove that specific type of stain.

-Check all pockets and remove any belts, zip pants, and button shirts so that nothing gets caught on other clothes.
+Check all pockets and remove belts, zip pants, and button shirts so that nothing gets caught on other clothes.
 Doing this before you put clothes in the hamper can save you time on laundry day.

 Choose a detergent, temperature, and cycle

-Wash your laundry with an all-purpose detergent, following the directions on the package to make sure you use the right amount for each load.
+Follow the directions on the package to make sure you use the right amount for each load.
 Depending on the type of washing machine you’re using, you may have to add detergent to the drum or to the dispenser.

-Make sure the washer is on the appropriate setting.
 With modern washing machines and detergents, most clothes will become soft and clean if you wash them in cold water.
-Heavily soiled clothes as well as towels and bedsheets, need a higher temperature to remove body oil and sanitize the articles.
+Heavily soiled clothes, towels, and bed sheets, need a higher temperature to remove body oil and sanitize the articles.

 After washing the items with detergent and fabric softener, the washer normally goes through a spin cycle to remove water from the clothes.
 On a permanent press setting, the wash cycle is fast, but the spin cycle is slow to prevent wrinkles.
 If you choose the delicate setting, both the wash and spin cycles are slow to decrease the risk of the garments snagging on the basin or each other.
 If you’re not sure which cycle to use, check the labels on individual articles of clothing.